 We don't expect to lower the rating during our two-year outlook period given the district's significant rate flexibility on account of its extremely low-cost power supply, and our view that the utility has considerable headroom for erosion in FCC and liquidity while sustaining extremely strong metrics.

 Upside scenario

-We don't expect to raise the rating over the next two years given Chelan's somewhat limited economic base, asset concentration and related operating risks, and large capital plan.
+We don't expect to raise the rating over the next two years given Chelan's somewhat limited economic base, moderate exposure to hydrological volatility, asset concentration and related operating risks, and large capital plan.

 Credit Opinion